sionzee/bukkit-commands-api/README.md

 Commands API for Bukkit plugins.
 Also for BungeeCord.
 ## What is CommandsAPI?
-Almost everyone plugin have commands and there is missing standard problem solving for these commands.
+Almost every plugin uses commands for managing features and itself.
+And there is many states what needs to be handled by developer.
 Example: When a player enter too many arguments or when player miss some arguments.
 Also if player is entered a correct argument (number, simple text, etc...)
-Otherwise when you created too many plugins, you did not like want to every time to register it in plugin.yml or look if command handles all states.
+Otherwise when you created too many plugins, you don't want to every time register it in plugin.yml or look if command handles all states.
 This API make everything easier.

 ## How to include CommandsAPI (Gradle, Maven, SBT, Leiningen)